 The Lutheran Witness purchases first North American rights plus electronic rights for the Lutheran Witness website and blog, and the right to grant limited reprint permission to LCMS congregations strictly for parish use.
 We do not sell rights or permissions to others, but will refer them to you.

 The rights to stories revert to their authors once the story is published.

 When work is submitted, unless otherwise noted, it is understood that the work is free of copyright protection or that you are the owner of any copyrights related to the work and that submitting it is not in violation of any intellectual-property laws.

 About The Lutheran Church—Missouri Synod

-The St. Louis-based Lutheran Church—Missouri Synod, founded in 1847, has 2.1 million baptized members in 6,150 congregations served by more than 9,000 pastors.
-The church, which ranks as one of the 10-largest Christian denominations in the United States, owns and operates the KFUO radio station, two seminaries, 10 colleges and universities, and the largest Protestant parochial school system in America, which includes some 2,500 early education, elementary, and high schools.
-The LCMS is in full doctrinal fellowship with 30 other confessional Lutheran church bodies on six continents, supports more than 650 missionaries in 85 countries around the globe, and is a founding partner of Lutheran Services in America, an alliance of two Lutheran church bodies and their more than 300 social ministry organizations that together serve one in every 50 Americans.
-For more information, visit www.lcms.org.
+The St. Louis-based Lutheran Church—Missouri Synod, founded in 1847, has nearly 2 million baptized members in over 6,000 congregations served by more than 9,000 pastors.
+The church owns and operates KFUO Radio, two seminaries, nine colleges and universities and the largest Protestant parochial school system in America, which includes some 2,000 early education, elementary, and high schools.
+The LCMS is in full doctrinal fellowship with 35 other confessional Lutheran church bodies on six continents, supports missionaries in 34 countries around the globe and is a founding partner of Lutheran Services in America, an alliance of two Lutheran church bodies and their more than 300 social ministry organizations that together serve one in every 50 Americans.
+For more information, visit lcms.org.